ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 6.5.1.2.1.
 **********
-This encourages the work of young people, the retirement of our seniors from work, as well as recognizes the work of women in the home, making it easier for them to continue studying.
+This encourages the work of young people, the retirement of our seniors from work, the generational grouping, as well as recognizes the work of women in the home, making it easier for them to continue studying.

 6.5.1.3.
 """"""""